arkits/archit.xyz/content/posts/sba-cli.md

 ### Inventory Management

-To address the use case of managing multiple applications, sba-cli allows the user to supply an Inventory.
+To address the use-case of managing multiple applications, sba-cli allows the user to supply an Inventory.
 An Inventory can be defined in a `config.yaml` file, which sba-cli reads on init.
-A listing in the Inventory describes an instance of an application - defining the base URL, authorization etc. Here is the sample Inventory -
+A listing in the Inventory describes an instance of an application - defining the base URL, authorization etc. Here is a sample Inventory -

 ```yaml
 inventory: